russelltsherman/k8s-elasticsearch-cluster/README.md

 ### How can I customize `elasticsearch.yaml`?
-Read a different config file by settings env var `ES_PATH_CONF=/path/to/my/config/` [(see the Elasticsearch docs for more)](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#config-files-location) or edit the provided ConfigMap.
+Read a different config file by settings env var `ES_PATH_CONF=/path/to/my/config/` [(see the Elasticsearch docs for more)](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#config-files-location) or edit the provided ConfigMap in file `es-configmap.yaml`.

 ## Troubleshooting